Football clubs

 1950 - 2004

-Bohemia United was formed ahead of the 1950-51 season and competed in Division Three East of the Hastings League for five season.
-Despite never winning promotion for the league, the club made the step up to the East Sussex League ahead of the 1955-56 season, a stay that lasted three seasons.
-The club had returned to the league by the 1960s, where they remained until they folded in 2004.
+Bohemia United was established ahead of the 1950–51 season and began in Division Three East of the Hastings League, where they competed for five seasons.
+Although they never achieved promotion within the league, the club stepped up to the East Sussex League for the 1955–56 season, remaining for three years before returning to the Hastings League in the 1960s.
+They continued in local football until folding in 2004.

 Bopeep